OutfitPal/OutfitPal/README.md

 4. **Sustainability Insights**
    - Track the sustainability of your wardrobe and suggest eco-friendly purchases.

+Fix this

+5. People should be able to share wardrobes/styles
+- There should also be a global community
+- Outfit of the day where users get points
+-

 ---

 OutfitPal aims to make fashion accessible and enjoyable for everyone.
 Let us know if you have ideas or features you'd love to see in the app!